gcsescience.com 9 gcsescience.com

 With the passing of time, the

-deposits of sediment get thicker
+deposits of sediment get

 and thicker.
+The sediment underneath becomes

-increasingly crushed
+increasingly crushed by the weight of

-by the weight of new sediment above.
+the new sediment which

 This is called compaction.